Barney Poole

-George Barney Poole (October 29, 1923 – April 12, 2005) was an American professional football end in the National Football League (NFL) for the New York Yanks, Dallas Texans, Baltimore Colts, and New York Giants.
+George Barney Poole (October 29, 1923 – April 12, 2005) was an American professional football player who was an end in the National Football League (NFL) for the New York Yanks, Dallas Texans, Baltimore Colts, and New York Giants.
 Poole also played football in the All-America Football Conference (AAFC) for the New York Yankees.
-Poole played college football at Ole Miss and Army, where he was an All-American as an offensive and defensive end.
+Poole played college football for the Ole Miss Rebels and Army Black Knights, earning All-American honors as an offensive and defensive end.
 He was inducted into the College Football Hall of Fame in 1974.

 Early life

 Barney Poole was born and raised in Gloster, Mississippi.
 He attended Crosby High School where he played baseball, basketball, and football.

 Poole came from a famous Mississippi football family.
 His older brothers Jim "Buster" Poole and Ray Poole both starred at Ole Miss and played for the New York Giants of the NFL before moving into the coaching ranks.

 College career

 Poole began his college football career at Ole Miss in 1942, where both of his brothers had previously attended.
 Poole left Ole Miss in the midst of World War II to join the U.S. Marine Corps and was sent to the V-12 Navy College Training Program at the University of North Carolina Chapel Hill.
 He played football for North Carolina during the 1943 season, joined by his brother, Ray, and cousin Oliver Poole.
 In the final game of the season, Poole had two touchdown receptions and put up a strong defensive showing in North Carolina's 54-7 win over Virginia.

 Wartime regulations towards college eligibility allowed for looser transfer rules in college football during this period.
 The military services academies took advantage of these rules to recruit star players to their teams, which included Barney Poole.

 In 1944, Poole joined the United States Military Academy while in the U.S. Marine Corps Reserve and quickly became a key member of Army's powerhouse football team.
 Army went undefeated on the 1944 season, and Poole was named to the 1944 All-America First-team and 1944 All-Eastern First-team.
 Army were crowned consensus national champions of the 1944 season.

 Poole and the Army Cadets built on their success in 1945, again going undefeated and earning the consensus national championship title.
 The 1945 Army Cadets were one of the most dominant college football teams of all time.
 In Army's 48-0 victory over #2 Notre Dame, Poole blocked a punt in the second quarter that helped spur on the route.
 Poole was named to the 1945 All-Eastern Second-team.